 The person who takes his or her own life will give an account on the Day of Judgment, as we all will, and the sin that ended their mortal life will surely be among the things they must answer for.
 The premature ending of their own life will leave many chances to minister to others undone, and unclaimed rewards in heaven.
 But it does not hinder one of Christ's sheep from entering into His eternal pasture which He has promised to those who believe His word - even if their minds and hearts were so tormented or broken they felt they could not wait for their Shepherd's comforting staff.

 Suicide is a sin against God.
 But it is also, in most cases, a sign of something terribly wrong with the mind - a broken heart can drive the mind to fragility, and vice versa.
-If someone you know has contemplated or attempted suicide, or even alluded to not wanting to live anymore, minister to them.
-If they're saved, they should know the Scripture, and thus they should already know that ending their life would be a sin: even Solomon, at the time the most depressed man in Israel, wrote: "Do not be overly wicked, nor be foolish: why should you die before your time?"
-(Ecclesiastes 7:17) But we must also remind them of something else they should already know - that there is no hopelessness in Christ.
+If someone you know has contemplated or attempted suicide, or even alluded to not wanting to live anymore, minister to them as much as you're able, and encourage them to seek professional help.
+We must also remind them there is no hopelessness in Christ.
 He can lead us through the most pitch black of darkness, the most grueling and agonizing of sorrows, the most devastating of losses and loneliness.

 The Bible never promises a rainbow-riddled fairy tale world for believers.
 In fact, the Bible promises pain and hardship.
 But we're also promised abundant life, both on earth and in eternity.
 Giving up in pain and idly waiting for death is not living.
 To say that death is our release from sin and misery is to say death is our savior, not Jesus.
 This is one of the many lies in which the devil delights.